Reclaimed Water Infiltration Study

 The study effort began in 2012 with consulting assistance from HDR Engineering Inc. The effort is divided into three phases.

 Your input about the study is welcome!
 Please share your questions, concerns, or interests regarding the study or sign up to receive updates about study progress and opportunities for public involvement by clicking here.

-Design of the Study: Framework and Scope of Work
+Design of the Study: Background and Framework

-Phase 3 of the study is designed to answer these questions:
+The study is designed to answer these questions:

 What are the risks from infiltrating reclaimed water into groundwater because of chemicals that may remain in the water from products people use every day, and what can be done to reduce those risks?